-- Local hospitals or medical centers-We will be in a very remote area.
+- Local hospitals or medical centers-We have traveled to some very remote areas.
 There’s not even a CVS for hundreds of miles (so much for the Minute Clinics!).
 But if there is an emergency, where will you go?
 Do your research online ahead of time and know where to go.
 Find out if they take your insurance.

 - Call your child’s pediatrician-Let them know where you will be, and ask what the procedure is if you need a referral in a hurry.